svgeesus/ondesModulaire/offsets/offsets.md

 ## Offset controls

 For the offsets, perhas a regular alpha pot plus a dpdt switch (like C&K [7201SYCQE](https://www.mouser.com/ProductDetail/CK/7201SYCQE)) to go between positive and negative polarity?
-Get tempco of the Thonk Apha post (but ratiometric so does not matter).
+Get tempco of the Thonk Apha pot (but ratiometric, so does not matter).

 Thonkikkon jacks at the bottom of the panel.